geode-sdk/geode/README.md

 # GeodeSDK
 Geode is a revolutionary Geometry Dash modding framework for MacOS users.
 Geode requires CMake so make sure you have that.
 To start, run the `create` file and specify a location

-Geode uses [a modified version of Lilac Core](https://github.com/altalk23/lilac-core/) for function hooking.
+Geode uses [a modified version of Geode Core](https://github.com/altalk23/geode-core/) for function hooking.

 ## Prerequisites